HEALTH & FOOD ACCESS

 Percent of New England Students Eligible for Free & Reduced-Price Lunch

 The National School Lunch Program is a federally assisted meal program operating in public and nonprofit private schools and residential child care institutions.
 It provides nutritionally balanced, low-cost or free lunches to children each school day.
-In New England, almost 40 percent of children (over 750,000) are eligible for this program.
-In many schools the program has changed for the better in recent years to include more fruits, vegetables, and whole grains.
+Students are eligible for free and reduced meals based on household income levels.
+In New England, almost 40 percent of children (over 821,000) are eligible for free and reduced meals.

 Number of New England Residents to Receive SNAP (formerly Food Stamp) Benefits

 The Supplemental Nutrition Assistance Program (SNAP) is the largest federal nutrition program in the U.S, It provides food-purchasing assistance for people with low or no income.
-SNAP benefits cost $74.1 billion in fiscal year 2014 and supplied 46.5 million Americans with an average of $125.35 per person per month in food assistance.
-In New England over 11.2 million people depended on SNAP to buy the food they need in 2014.
+According to the USDA, SNAP benefits cost $70.8 billion in fiscal year 2016 and an average of 44.2 million received $125.51 per month.
+In New England over 1.7 million people participated in SNAP in 2016

 Percent of Obese New England Adults & Adolescents

-Obesity is epidemic in America.
-It is a serious, chronic disease that can have a negative effect on the body on many levels.
-People who are overweight or obese have a much greater risk of developing serious health conditions including heart disease, Type 2 diabetes, and bone and joint disease.
+Obesity is an epidemic in America.
+People who are overweight or obese have a greater risk of developing serious health conditions like heart disease, Type 2 diabetes, and bone and joint disease.
 According to the U.S. Surgeon General, 35% of women, 31% of men, and 15% of children between the ages of six and 19 are overweight or obese.
-Statistics for the New England states are lower than average but still alarming.

 Source: Center for Disease Control Behavioral Risk Factor Surveillance System